pocketworks/pocketworks-web-2017/_posts/blog/2017-01-13-giving-instant-gratification-to-increase-your-app-user-base.md

 * Instagram -  As soon as you apply a filter to your first photo, you’ve got a nicer looking photo.
 * RunKeeper - As soon as you start your run, you know your pace and distance covered
 * Spotify - You can find and listen to almost any song in the world as soon as you’ve opened the app
-* Energenie - You can your living room lights on with the app, and it happens instantly
+* Energenie - You can turn your living room lights on with the app, and it happens instantly

-With these apps, users quickly experience the value of the app.
+As this sketch shows, for apps such as Instagram there are several places where value is felt by the user in a short timeframe.

 ![Showing perceived value of app over time for Instagram](https://pocketworks-website.s3.amazonaws.com/value_over_time.jpg){: .img-responsive}